Pull request guidelines#

 If you know only a subset of CIs need to be run, this can be controlled on individual commits by including the following substrings in commit messages:

 [ci doc]: restrict the CI to documentation checks.
-For when you only changed documentation.
+For when you only changed documentation (this skip is automatic if the changes are only under

 [skip circle]: skip the documentation build check.
 For when you didn't change documentation.